 From Critical Decline to Unprecedented Success: An LTACH Turnaround

-In 2004, a 32-bed long-term acute care hospital, or LTACH, opened in rural Kentucky to fill a gap in the continuum of care available there.
+A 32-bed long-term acute care hospital, or LTACH, opened in rural Kentucky in 2004 to fill a gap in the continuum of care available there.
 It was, and continues to be, the only LTACH in a region with an aging and economically disadvantaged population hard-pressed to travel elsewhere for extended hospitalizations.
 Though in a market with high demand for LTACH services, the facility posted a $1 million deficit in 2011.
 Two more years of decline led Baptist Health to seriously discuss the LTACH’s future.
 That’s when CHC ContinueCARE stepped in not just to save the LTACH but to turn it into ContinueCARE Hospital at Baptist Health Corbin — a model success story.

 The LTACH started as Oak Tree Hospital, a hospital-within-a-hospital, and four years later, in 2008, became wholly owned by Baptist Health in Kentucky.
 “When you have a large hospital in a rural setting and you care for patients who are very sick and have medically complex conditions, you need to have an LTACH,” says Keith Rogers, CHC’s regional vice president of operations for Post Acute Services.